-11 proven and surprising benefits of child-directed (aka unscheduled and spontaneous) play for our stressed-out, over-supervised kids.
+Dozen benefits of child-directed (aka unscheduled, spontaneous) play for our stressed-out, over-supervised kids.

 Okay folks, I’m concerned.
 Over the last few weeks I’ve been reviewing studies involving children and play.
 “Shocked” and “disturbed” are the two words that describe how I feel when reading those reports.

-Every study reaches one sad conclusion: Good old-fashioned play is quickly becoming an endangered pastime for today’s plugged-in, over-scheduled kids.
+Every study reaches one sad conclusion: Good old-fashioned play (remember that?) is quickly becoming an endangered pastime for today’s plugged-in, over-scheduled, too supervised kids.

 Worse yet, play is not only disappearing from our homes and neighborhoods, but our schools as well.
 And this comes at the same time when reports show that stress is mounting to new heights in our kids while their mental health has plummeted to a twenty-five year all-time low.
 A good old fashioned childhood of cloud-gazing, leaf-kicking, and hill rolling is disappearing to be replaced by screens, earplugs, flashcards and tutors.